batis1988/Some-information-about-me/README.md

 ### :muscle: About me:

 For a 13 years ago I got my career started from the point of upstream petroleum industry and still gaining experience so far.

+This link would provide a bunch of [certificates and diplomas](https://drive.google.com/file/d/1Hj50ORoILUfDXYKKuM379FfSd3YyOlfL/view?usp=drive_link)